18F/unit-testing-node/_pages/components/slack-client.md

 }
 ```

-Note `port: baseulr.port`.
+Note `port: baseurl.port`.
 When `port:` is undefined, the request uses the
 default port for HTTP (80) or HTTPS(443).
-In our tests, we will launch a local
+In these tests, you'll launch a
-HTTP server with a dynamically-assigned port.
-We'll assign this server's URL,
+local HTTP server with a dynamically-assigned port.
+We'll assign this server's
-including its port value, to the `slackApiBaseUrl` property of the `Config`
+URL, including its port value, to the `slackApiBaseUrl` property of the
-object used to create the `SlackClient` instance under test.
+`Config` object used to create the `SlackClient` instance under test.
 In
 `getHttpOptions`, that dynamic port value will then propagate to this options
 object.

 ## Selecting HTTP vs. HTTPS

-One more detail until we get to the meat of making our API request: Switching
+One more detail before we get to the heart of making this API request:
-between HTTP in our tests and HTTPS in production.
-Recall that we imported
+Switching between HTTP in our tests and HTTPS in production.
+Recall that you
-both the `http` and `https` modules from the Node.js standard library.
+imported both the `http` and `https` modules from the Node.js standard
-Recall that both have a `request` function that accepts the same set of HTTP
+library.
+Recall that both have a `request` function that accepts the same set
-options that we will build using `getHttpOptions()`.
+of HTTP options that we will build using `getHttpOptions()`.

-In our tests, we will configure our `SlackClient` instance to make requests to
+In these tests, you will configure the `SlackClient` instance to make requests
-an HTTP server running locally.
-So to ensure we're using the correct library
+to an HTTP server running locally.
+So to ensure you're using the correct
-in either our test or in production, add the following as the first line of
+library in either the test or in production, add the following as the first
-`makeApiCall`:
+line of `makeApiCall`:

 ```js
 function makeApiCall(client, method, params) {